$100 Invested In This Stock 5 Years Ago Would Be Worth $200 Today - Benzinga

-D.R.
-Horton DHI has outperformed the market over the past 5 years by 5.72% on an annualized basis producing an average annual return of 15.59%.
-Currently, D.R.
-Horton has a market capitalization of $24.68 billion.
+Nucor NUE has outperformed the market over the past 5 years by 6.29% on an annualized basis producing an average annual return of 15.37%.
+Currently, Nucor has a market capitalization of $30.51 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.